Tessa Fellows

 How We Work Together

-Therapy with me is very real-life focused. (is there any other way to be? lets be honest here).
+Therapy with me is very real-life focused.

 Why Tessa Is a Strong Fit for This Work

-That’s where we do the work!
+That's often where the work begins.

 Professional Background